Adana Province: Neighborhoods

-Villages

-Villages are settlements that have a population less than 2000.
-In the Adana Province there are total of 469 villages, which are scattered through all the districts except Seyhan.
-Villages are administered by the muhtar and the Village Seniors Council.
-The council can have four, five or six members depending on the population of the village.
-Unlike the neighborhood Muhtars, village Muhtars are granted special powers and the village administration is considered to be a governmental body.

 Population

 The population of the Adana Province as at 31 December 2022 was 2,274,106.
 88% of the population lives in the urban areas making the province one of the most urbanized provinces in Turkey.
 Annual population growth of the province is 0.76%, below the average growth of the nation.
-78¼ % of the province's residents (corresponding to a population of 1,779,463) live in the city of Adana, which is made up of the whole of Seyhan District and most of Yüreğir, Çukurova and Sarıçam districts.
+78.25 % of the province's residents (corresponding to a population of 1,779,463) live in the city of Adana, which is made up of the whole of Seyhan District and most of Yüreğir, Çukurova and Sarıçam districts.

-Museums and Heritage Sites
+Museums and heritage sites

 Adana Province has 160 km. of coastline mostly free from human activities.
 Karataş and Yumurtalık are the two small settlements at the coast which host cottage dwellers and local tourism.
 Rest of the coast has conservation areas, farmlands and forests.
 With the ancient settlements, national parks, waterfalls, highlands and mountains, Adana Province has a mixture of different settings.